tequeter/dryspec/README.md

 #### Specification index

 > You may read the software specifications here:
-> - `docs/req-*.md` for user-visible features or library interface.
+> - `docs/fr-*.md` for user-visible features or library interface.
+> - `docs/nfr.md` for non-functional requirements.
 > - `docs/glossary.md` (optional).
 > - `docs/architecture.md` (optional).
 > - `docs/sub-*.md` for the major internal software components.

-### Requirements
+### Functional Requirements

-The software must have requirements documented as `docs/req-*.md`.
+The software SHALL have functional requirements documented as `docs/fr-*.md`.
 This is the What and Why.

-For an application, do specify the major, user-visible requirements.
+- For an application, do specify the major, user-visible requirements.

-For a library, do specify the interface.
+- For a library, do specify the interface.

-Do not specify anything else as requirements.
+- Do not specify anything else as functional requirements.

 Requirements typically have:

 1. A description from the point of view of the user.
-2. High-level test cases, again from the point of view of the user.
-May use the Gherkin structure.
+2. Acceptance scenarios, again from the point of view of the user.
+MAY use the Gherkin structure.
+SHALL have an identifier to reference in associated executable tests.

-Both combined must describe the expected behavior unambiguously, including the error conditions.
+Both combined SHALL describe the expected behavior unambiguously, including the error conditions.

-The agent SHALL suggest consistent and semantically meaningful names for the files (no `docs/req-core.md`).
+The agent SHALL suggest consistent and semantically meaningful names for the files (no `docs/fr-core.md`).

+The file name unambiguously identifies the FR.
+There SHALL NOT be a different identifier listed inside the file.

+#### Non-functional Requirements

+The software SHALL have non-functional requirements documented as `docs/nfr.md`.
+This is a single file for ease of loading into a coding agent's context.

+To allow deep hyperlinking, individual NFRs must have simple, immutable headings.

+Common NFR categories include:

+- Performance
+- Reliability, availability, maintainability and safety
+- Scalability
+- Testability

+See also: [Non-functional requirement](https://en.wikipedia.org/wiki/Non-functional_requirement) on Wikipedia.

 ### Glossary